CourantEnCourant/git-katas/3-way-merge/README.md

 You again live in your own branch, this time we will be doing a bit of juggling with branches, to show how lightweight branches are in git.

 1. Create a branch called greeting and switch to it
+- Done
 2. Edit the greeting.txt to contain your favorite greeting
+- Done
 3. Add greeting.txt files to the staging area
+- Done
 4. Commit
+- Done
 5. Switch back to the master branch
+- Done
 6. Create a file README.md with information about this repository
+- Done
 7. Add the README.md file to staging area and make the commit
+- Done
 8. What is the output of `git log --oneline --graph --all`?
+- One "greeting" branch there is the favorite greeting and "master" branch there is README update
 9. Diff the branches
+- Done
 10. Merge the greeting branch into master
+- Done
 11. What is the output of `git log --oneline --graph --all` now?
 Observe the extra merge commit created with the message "Merge branch 'greeting'".
+- A very cool graph where the "greeting" branch got merged into "master"
+- BTW I can delete the "greeting" branch and the log stays the same

 ## Useful commands